-The artwork revealing unfamiliar aspect of the house through carving floor, ceiling, beams and columns.
-The space which took over two years and 3000 people's effort to complete embrace visitors.
-Local people help operate the artwork as accommodation and the above floor keeps what was belong to the original owner of the house.
-It is equipped with bath, toilet and kitchen with two rooms on the ground floor and one room on the floor above - which could accommodate as many as ten people.
-You can cook yourself or order catering.
-A perfect setting for group stay or sharing with family or friends.
+The house boasts an unfamiliar view thanks to its carved floors, ceiling, beams and columns.
+The space which took over two years and 3000 people's effort to complete is now open to embrace visitors.
+Local people help operate the artwork as an accommodation space.
+The upper floor still stores the belongings of the original owner of the house.
+Shedding House is equipped with bath, toilet and kitchen with two rooms on the ground floor and one room on the upper floor, which can accommodate as many as ten people.
+You can cook yourself in the kitchen space or order "catering" of local meals made by local women.
+A perfect setting for a group to stay or to share with family or friends.

-Hoshitoge village where Shedding House is located is famous for terrace rice field (staircase-like rice field on the slope of mountains) and receive visitors and photographers throughout the year.
-Heavy snow fall in winter, temperature difference between day and evening and snow-melt water from mountain all contribute to delicious rice grown in the village - which are all produced without machines.
+Hoshitoge village where Shedding House is located is famous for terraced rice field (staircase-like rice fields on the slopes of mountains) and receive numerous visitors and photographers throughout the year from all across Japan.
+The heavy snowfall in winter, the large temperature difference between day and night, and snow-melt water from the mountains all contribute to growing delicious rice in this village, which are all hand-cultivated without the use of machinery.

-Junichi Kurakake and volunteers of Nihon University College of Art Sculpture course made the Shedding House and the Croquette House in Hoshitoge village in 2006 and 2009 respectively.
-As they build and deepen ties with community, they have been participating in local festivals and events.
-They have been engaging with maintenance of terraced rice field in the village since 2013.
+Junichi Kurakake and volunteers of Nihon University College of Art Sculpture course made the Shedding House and the Croquette House in Hoshitoge village in 2006 and 2009, respectively.
+Through the building of these artworks they built and deepened their ties with the local community and have been participating in local festivals and events ever since.
+They have also been engaging in the maintenance of the terraced rice fields since 2013.